 Each time a new heading or paragraph is added and correctly tagged the styles are applied.

-How do you, the website editor, create headings and paragraphs in WordPress, that follow that design?
+How do you – the website editor – create headings and paragraphs in WordPress, that follow the page design?

 Why use headings and paragraphs?

 The heading above this paragraph is an H2 heading tag.
 Search engines decipher the page through tags, such as a heading or a paragraph.

 Head and paragraph tags are how search engines understand a page.
 Tags are the way we organise the content on the page.

 The reader of the article uses the headings too, and as they read down the page it is easier to see sections that are split with headings.

 Articles should always start with a heading 1 – or a <h1> tag to HTML enthusiasts.

 The h1 must contain a good description of the page content using a key phrase chosen by the author – this is really important for search engine optimisation.